panoramichq/tel_grammar/README.md

 Current documentation on the language is available [here](https://diesel-service.operamprod.com/documentation#taxon-expression-language-tel).

-## How to use it
+## Local Development

-### `make image-java`
+### `make image-antlr`

 It builds local docker image to run ANTLR commands.
 You need to run this command before you may run ANTLR-related make commands.

-### `make image-python`

-It builds local docker image to run python tests.
-This image is used to run tests on the current grammar.

 ### `make build-code-python`

 It generates all components in python language

 ### `make build-code-js`

 It generates all components in JavaScript language

+### `make test-dev`

+Runs tests on the current version of grammar in quick mode.
+Reuses pre-built python image (3.8) to mount local python code and tests and run them.

 ### `make test`

-Runs tests on the current version of grammar.
+Runs same tests as above, but against multiple supported python versions, using TOX config.
+(Takes much much longer to run because each python image is built from scratch each time.)